nonhermitian/mthree/docs/marginals.rst

     qc.draw('mpl')

-Let us first map this onto the target system and compute the final measurement mapping:
+We first map this onto the target system and compute the final measurement mapping:

 .. jupyter-execute::